-The concave eastern wall offer the setting for outdoor services.
+The concave eastern wall provides the setting for outdoor services.
 Note the 17th-century Mary statue, which was rescued from the former church, in a glass box in the wall.
 She can be turned around depending on whether the service is held inside the chapel or outdoors.

-The Roof of Chapelle Notre Dame du Haut
+Roof of Chapelle Notre Dame du Haut

 The roof rests on pillars, rather than on the walls, which gives the impression of the roof floating in the air.
 This is especially noticeable in the interior where the clerestory windows fitted between the top of the walls and roof provide much of the lightening.

 The roof is mostly drained through two large sculpted pipes at the rear of the chapel.
-During rainstorms water gushes down from the roof through these post-modern minimalist gargoyles to form a modern waterfall fountain.
+During rainstorms, water gushes down from the roof through these post-modern minimalist gargoyles to form a modern waterfall fountain.